HunterCadeMast/ARProject4/README.md

 # ARProject4

+**Video Link:**

 **Project Description:**

 This project is a demo for an adjustable house designer in an augmented reality environment.
 The project allows a creation of an environment with an outer corner layout, opening layout, interior wall design, furniture placement, and color choice.
 The main goal of this demo was to have a better idea of tracking using the Vuforia package in the Unity game engine.
 With this, we will be able to have a better idea of how a house's layout options and the ability to change quickly.
 Tracking focuses on the aspects of Image targets are included in the file path "".

+Main code lies in the "" path.
+"ModelCreator.cs" handles all target events.
+"ModelSwitch" handles all color menu events.

 **Installation (Tested on Android):**
 Using Android Device: